IDPVD card instills community pride, serves as a library card, proof of identity & residency, provide business discounts

 - Free guest admission to the Lippitt House Museum when attendee shows their card.

-- Free membership at Jewish Alliance of Greater Rhode Island.
+- Waived registration fee for membership at Jewish Alliance of Greater Rhode Island.

 - 5% discount at Georgina Hair Salon.